-This information sheet provides general advice on the differences between a company structure and an incorporated association.
+This information sheet (INFO 81) provides general advice on the differences between a company structure and an incorporated association.
 Before you register your organisation, you should consider what structure best suits your organisation's purposes.

 If your company, registered body or foreign company is registered as a charity with the Australian Charities and Not-for-Profits Commission (ACNC) some of your reporting obligations to ASIC will no longer apply.
 See here for details.

 Under a company structure, charitable or not-for-profit organisations will generally be registered as public companies that are limited by guarantee.
 Limited by guarantee means the liability of the company’s members is limited to the amount the members undertake to contribute to the property of the company if it is wound up.

 Registration of a company creates a legal entity separate from its members.
 The company can hold property and can sue and be sued.